ciufcia/clgl/README.md

 ## 🤖 Future

-The project is still very early development, so a lot is set to change.
+The project is still very in early development, so a lot is set to change.
 I think the main priorities now will be adding more drawables and documenting the code.
 Of course any contributions/suggestions are welcome 🥰